 During the years I suffered migraine headaches, I’d take medicine then lie in a dark room waiting for relief.
-I’d play Grace Williams Oil of Gladness and her soothing melodies would remind me of the Lord’s presence, despite the tears wetting my cheeks from throbbing pain.
-I play her still during stressful times to be refreshed and calmed.
-She’s helped me through a few Florida hurricanes, lol!
+I’d play Grace Williams Oil of Gladness and her soothing melodies would remind me of the Lord’s presence in the midst of throbbing pain.
+I play her still during stressful times for refreshment and to calm myself.
+She’s helped me through five Florida hurricanes, lol!
 I urge you to allow instrumental music be a healing balm to your soul.

 Now to share a bit of what a mighty God has done in my pitifully tiny life.

 One of my treasured takeaways from adversity is that I now see it from heavens perspective, rather than from my earthbound peephole.
 Psalm 23 has become real to me.
 Abba is truly my refuge, strong tower and hiding place in trouble.
 This resulted from repeatedly running to Him to hide in His arms.
 I hope this is your experience as well, beloved.